Open-Ended Reinforcement Learning with Neural Reward Functions: Experiments

 We found out that the first thing the agent learns is to get the life counter to $0$.
 Then it starts exploring the room, with $0$ lives already.
 This is because losing a life happens very easily during random exploration and because once the agent reaches $0$ lives, all future positive samples will have $0$ lives.
 This has two side effects.
 On the one hand, the initial $100-200$ steps of an episode are spent losing lives.
 On the other hand, exploration is harder, as the agent will reach a terminal state very easily.
 Because of this, we cut out the part of the image that shows the remaining lives, see Appendix \ref{app:montezuma-env}.

 Figure \ref{fig:mz-skills} visualizes different skills.
 The first observations which get the maximum possible reward are overlaid.
 All the shown skills go to the bottom and kill the skull first.
 Then, they move to a specific location.
 It can be seen that later skills explore states further and further away from the initial state.
 Figure \ref{fig:mz-rewards} shows that the skill receives no reward for many steps.
-Only after the agent has killed the skull, being on the ladder becomes rewarding\footnote{Using the ladder is needed to kill the skull, but the reward function gives no reward when the agent is on the ladder before killing the skull.}.
-This shows that both the reward network and the agent have learnt a lot of the concepts that are necessary to tackle Montezuma's Revenge.
+Only after the agent has killed the skull being on the ladder becomes rewarding\footnote{Using the ladder is needed to kill the skull, but the reward function gives no reward when the agent is on the ladder before killing the skull.}.
+This shows that both the reward network and the agent have learned a lot of the concepts that are necessary to tackle Montezuma's Revenge.
 This includes controlling the agent in the 2d environment, killing enemies and interacting with different objects.
 All of this without ever accessing the original reward function.
-Eventually, after learning $265$ skills, the neural reward function pushes the rewarding states all the way to the second room.
+Eventually, after learning a few hundred skills, the neural reward function pushes the rewarding states all the way to the fourth room. \href{https://github.com/amujika/Open-Ended-Reinforcement-Learning-with-Neural-Reward-Functions/blob/main/videos/montezuma_other_rooms.gif}{{This video}} shows a run of this skill.